-Affiliated faculty: Kim Bernard, Rene Boiteau, Lorenzo Ciannelli, Rick Colwell, Byron Crump, Jennifer Fehrenbacher, Laurie Juranek, Ricardo Letelier, Clare Reimers, Alyssa Shiel, Yvette Spitz, Andrew Thurber, and Marta Torres.
+Affiliated faculty: Andrew Barnard, Kim Bernard, Kristen Buck, Lorenzo Ciannelli, Rick Colwell, Byron Crump, Jennifer Fehrenbacher, Jessica Garwood, Laurie Juranek, Maria Kavanaugh, Astrid Leitner, Ricardo Letelier, Clare Reimers, Alyssa Shiel, Yvette Spitz, and Andrew Thurber

 Researchers in this area are at the forefront of examining the effects of human activities on a variety of Earth's ecosystems and associated processes during the current geological age, such as pollution emissions, ocean acidification and eutrophication.
 They use a diversity of techniques, including ship and laboratory measurements, remote sensing, modeling and sustained ocean observing systems.